Causal Inference Using Augmented Epidemic Models: Background on Causal Inference

-which says that the expected counterfactual outcome $Y_t(\overline{a}_t)$ at time $t$ is a linear function of the cumulative dose $\sum_{s=1}^t a_s$ up to $t$.
-Specifying an MSM is akin to specifying a regression model for the effect of $\overline{a}_t$ on $Y_t$.
-This approach is semi-parametric, in the sense that the joint distribution of the time series data that are required to derive the $g$-formula in \cref{eq::g3} is not needed.
+Alternatively, one can specify a simple model for counterfactual $Y_t(\overline{a}_t)$ directly instead of applying the $g$-formula, akin to specifying a regression model for the effect of $\overline{a}_t$ on $Y_t$. \cref{eq::MSM0} provides an example.
+This is called a {\em marginal structural model} (MSM; \citealp{robins2000marginal}).
+This approach is semi-parametric, in the sense that we do not need a model for the joint distribution of the time series, $p(y_t | \overline{x}_{t}, \overline{a}_t, \overline{y}_{t-1})$, since we do not need to apply the $g$-formula in \cref{eq::g3} or \cref{eq::g4}.
 However, the trade-off for simplicity is that MSMs often fail to incorporate domain-specific knowledge.
-In contrast, our approach includes knowledge about underlying epidemic dynamics by interpreting augmented epidemic models as causal densities $p_{\overline{a}_t}(y_t;\theta)$.
+In contrast, the approach we advocate for in~\cref{sec::estimation} (Method 3) includes knowledge about underlying epidemic dynamics by interpreting augmented epidemic models as causal densities $p_{\overline{a}_t}(y_t;\theta)$.
 That is, we treat augmented epidemic models as MSMs for the counterfactual $Y_t(\overline{a}_t)$.

 Next we turn to the problem of parameter estimation.